ghiscoding/Angular-Slickgrid/README.md

 [![codecov](https://codecov.io/gh/ghiscoding/Angular-Slickgrid/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/Angular-Slickgrid)

 ### Brief introduction
 One of the best javascript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid) which was originally developed by @mleibman is now available to Angular.
-I have used a few datagrids and slickgrid beats most of them in terms of functionalities and performance (it can easily deal with even a million row).
-We will be using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork, this the most active fork since the original @mleibman fork was closed some time ago by his author for personal reasons.
+I have used a few datagrids and SlickGrid beats most of them in terms of functionalities and performance (it can easily deal with even a million row).
+We will be using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork, this is the most active fork since the original @mleibman fork was closed some time ago by his author for personal reasons.
 Also worth to know, I also contributed a lot to the 6pac/SlickGrid fork for the benefit of Angular-Slickgrid.

 ### Angular Compatibility
 - version `1.x.x` for Angular 4 to 6
    - Angular 6, is only supported through `rxjs-compat` as shown in this [post](https://github.com/ghiscoding/Angular-Slickgrid/issues/36#issuecomment-395710915).
-It's preferable to upgrade to Angular 7+ as soon as possible.
+It's preferable to upgrade to Angular 7+ to avoid using the compat version.
 - version `2.x.x` for Angular 7+

 ### NPM Package